morrownr/88x2bu-20210702/README.md

 Step 1: Open a terminal (e.g. Ctrl+Alt+T)

-Step 2: Update system package information (select the option for the OS you are using)
+Step 2: Update the system package information (select the option for the OS you are using)

-    Option for Debian based distributions such as Ubuntu, Linux Mint, Kali and Raspberry Pi OS
+    Option for Debian based distributions such as Ubuntu, Linux Mint, and Raspberry Pi OS

 ```
     sudo apt update